-SPOKANE, Wash. — With temperatures expected to climb above 100 degrees in the Spokane area, residents are facing fewer options for places to beat the heat amid the COVID-19 pandemic.
+SPOKANE, Wash. — With temperatures expected to climb near 100 degrees in the Spokane area, residents are facing fewer options for places to beat the heat amid the COVID-19 pandemic.

 In past years, the City of Spokane has opened cooling shelters at local libraries to offer refuge from the heat.
 But spokesperson Brian Coddington said these areas are not an option this year due to the closure of libraries aimed at curbing the spread of COVID-19.

 Coddington said area shelters remain in operation for Spokane's homeless residents.

 City spokesperson Marlene Feist added that the city has overnight space available for single adults and families, and encouraged those experiencing homelessness during the hot weather to access available 24/7 shelters.